pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/adopting-pulumi/vs/terraform/_index.md

 ---
-title: Pulumi vs. Terraform
+title_tag: Pulumi vs. Terraform
+title: Terraform
 meta_desc: Pulumi and Terraform have a few similarities, but they differ in many key ways.
 This page helps provide a rundown of these major differences.
-linktitle: Terraform
 menu:
   usingpulumi:
     parent: vs